• Home

 Why is my sauce not thickening?

-Then let the sauce reduce on sauté mode for a full 7–8 minutes rather than pulling it early.
+There is probably excess liquid due to the pressure cooking step.
+Before adding the sauce mixture, try to drain or ladle out some of the cooking liquid that has accumulated.
+Then, allow the sauce to reduce on sauté for a complete 7-8 minutes instead of stopping it early.
 The sauce will thicken as the sugars concentrate and the liquid evaporates.

 Can I make this without an Instant Pot?